Nonna Karakashyan

+Education

 Karakashyan was a student of Honoured Trainer Suren Abramian.
 She is a three-time Women's Chess Champion of Azerbaijan (1961, 1963, 1964) and national team member in 1955–1964.
 She holds a bachelor's degree in engineering.

+Career

 In 1979, Karakashyan founded the "Trudovye Reservy" chess club in Baku, Azerbaijan, the first chess club in the USSR for students of vocational technical schools.

 In 1991–1992, Karakashyan held the position of Deputy Director of the Executive Committee of the Armenian Chess Federation.

 Karakashyan was Chief Arbiter of the finale tournament of the 51st USSR Women Open Championship (Lviv, Ukraine, 1991), arbiter of the Women World Candidate Tournament (Tskaltubo, Republic of Georgia, 1988), the World Chess Olympiads (Moscow, Russia, 1994 and Yerevan, Armenia, 1996) and several Tigran Petrosian Memorial Tournaments (1984–1991, Armenia).

 Karakashyan teaches chess classes in Edison, New Jersey.

+Personal life

-Her daughter, Narine Karakashian, is also a chess player who holds the title of Woman International Master.
+Her daughter, Narine Karakashian, is also a chess player, the first Armenian woman awarded with FIDE title of Woman International Master.
 Both mother and daughter were awarded with international chess titles (IA and WIM respectively) at the 1992 FIDE Congress in Manila, Philippines.